-This mode is used to direct heated air from the foot outlets.
+This mode is used to direct heated air to the foot outlets.
 Some air also flows from the defroster outlets.

-- Push the air recirculation button to the off position for normal heating. - 2.
+- 1. Push the (air recirculation) button to the off position for normal heating. - 2.
 Push the button in. - 3.
 Move the fan control dial to the desired position. - Move the temperature control lever to the desired position between the middle and the HOT position.